 - second edition (circa 1656) includes Fort Kasimer

 - third edition was issued in 1684 and shows Philadelphia for the first time

-- fourth edition, with the added privilege language to the right of the New York view, was also issued in 1684
+- fourth edition, with the added privilege language to the left of the New York view, was also issued in 1684

 - fifth edition bears the imprint of Petr Schenk Iun (circa 1729)